Lekhanajatangi/Hematovision-advanced-blood-cell-classification/README.md

 📷 Enable real-time image capture via webcam
 ☁️ Deploy the system on cloud platforms (AWS / Heroku) 📊 Add visualization charts for analysis

 ---

-# 👨‍💻 Team

-This project was developed as part of an academic / research project.

-Team members are listed on the **Team Page** of the web application.

----